 THE SPIRITUAL 12 STEPS FOR HEALING FROM THE PAIN OF DIVORCE

 Divorce is one of the most painful experiences that a family can experience.
-It’s not only the death of a marriage, but also the death of dreams and hopes, and can be more painful than physical death, which at least has finality to it.
+It’s not only the death of a marriage, but also the death of dreams and hopes, ideals and desires, and can be more painful than physical death, which at least has finality to it.
 The healing process may not be easy but it is what God wants for you.
 God wants to give you His courage and light so that you can forgive, be made strong and become a healthier, whole person again.

 1. Acknowledge the loss.
 Face the reality of the situation, do not deny it any longer and be honest with how you feel.

 2. Accept the pain as being normal.
 Pain is nature’s way of telling us that something is broken, needs to be fixed and healed.
 Pain is not a punishment but an opportunity to invite God in and be healed.
 Whether a broken arm or a broken heart, the pain needs to motivate us to get the help we need to heal.

 3. Realize that this too, will pass.
 Your heart has great capacity to love again even after great pain and hurt.
 Through the recovery process, the pain will pass and you will you can come out much healthier.